 As the name suggests, the Trolley Barn in Inman Park once housed trolleys that traveled between the neighborhood and downtown Atlanta via Edgewood Avenue.
 The space has since been used for a variety of purposes including a church, basketball court, farmers market and storage facility.
 The Trolley Barn today is an event space that is often used for weddings.
 In addition to the historic 1889 architecture, there’s a garden and patio area that can be set up with an outdoor bar.
 Get a look inside the building during the Inman Park Festival (the dance events take place there).

-In a former Atlanta & West Point rail station next to the Atlanta BeltLine, H. Harper Station is a restaurant and watering hole with classic Southern food and craft cocktails.
-The restaurant — open for dinner and Sunday brunch — is even named after the owner’s grandfather who was a railroad engineer.
-On MARTA, board bus 21 at the King Memorial MARTA station.
-Note that the BeltLine segment from Inman Park to Reynoldstown (where the restaurant is located) isn’t complete at this time.
+In a former Atlanta & West Point rail station next to the Atlanta BeltLine, the Golden Eagle (retro tavern) and Muchacho (casual hang out joint) are scheduled to open this year by the founder of Ladybird.
+On MARTA, board bus 21 at the King Memorial MARTA station to reach the building.
+Note that the BeltLine segment from Inman Park to Reynoldstown (next to the depot) isn’t complete at this time.
+And much to the dismay of some neighbors, the 1930 depot was recently painted white.

 5. Frosty Caboose